tulasidamarla/aws/README.md

     - For example, use a security group allowing incoming HTTP traffic from the internet to port 80 of the load balancer.
     - Restrict network access to your database on port 3306 to the virtual machines running your web servers.

     <img src="wordpress_example_infrastructure.png" alt="wordpress_example_infrastructure" align="middle" width="70%">

+- Creating infrastructure
+  - Creating infrastructure is easier to do with automation with AWS Cloud formation.
+  - With AWS cloud formation, infrastructre requirements are written either in yaml or json file.
+  - The yaml file for the above infrastrucuture can be downloaded from https://s3.amazonaws.com/awsinaction-code2/chapter02/template.yaml
+  - To create the infrastructure, login to https://console.aws.amazon.com/ -> click services in the navigation bar -> select CloudFormation service -> create stack
+  - While creating choose a region of required choice, select the option `specify an Amazon s3 template URL`.
+  - Choose stack name of your choice, set the key name(say mykey).
+  - Choose a tag
+    - Tag consists of a key and a value.
+    - Tags are used to add metadata to all parts of infrastructure, which are used to differenciate between various resources like testing and production, differentiate cost centers, differentiate multiple applications etc.